Drone Laws in Nevada

 • Unless specifically prohibited by the provisions of NRS 493.010 to 493.120, inclusive, or any regulations adopted pursuant thereto

-2. The landing of an aircraft on the lands or waters of another, without his or her consent, is unlawful, except in the case of a forced landing.
-For damages caused by a forced landing, the owner, lessee or operator of the aircraft is liable as provided in NRS 493.060.
+2. Landing an aircraft on the lands or waters of another without his or her consent is unlawful, except in the case of a forced landing.
+For damages caused by a forced landing, the aircraft’s owner, lessee, or operator is liable as provided in NRS 493.060.

 [4:66:1923; NCL § 278] — (NRS A 1991, 2532015, 1777)